Last updated on November 27th, 2018

 90% of the time employees leave the organisation due to their immediate boss.
 Similarly, 90% of the time people leave the shared house just because of a bad flatmate.
 I agree that room-mate is not your clone and may not see eye to eye on everything.
 But the least I will expect is that he/she should not get under my skin.
 As an example, when I was sharing a flat, we had a lazy room-mate who won’t do any kind of room cleaning of the shared areas such as kitchen or dining, even when it was his turn.
 He even didn’t bother to clear the garbage bins.

 When you are living in shared accommodation, such things are implicitly understood.
-Usually, people on their own will understand its their turn to do the cleaning and do it without anybody asking them.
+Usually, people on their own will understand it’s their turn to do the cleaning and do it without anybody asking them.
 Not this guy!
-Well that’s something that won’t go well with many.
+Well, that’s something that won’t go well with many.
 Another big no-no will be the room-mate with horrible personal hygiene and to your surprise, you will find plenty of them.
-Sorry folks but this is not a engineering hostel where you can roam around in week-old under-garments and still bother no-one.
-But it’s hard to see all this when you inspect the room for just few minutes.
+Sorry folks but this is not an engineering hostel where you can roam around in week-old under-garments and still bother no-one.
+But it’s hard to see all this when you inspect the room for just a few minutes.
 Of course, you can see the signs based on the condition of the flat, but sometimes it’s hard to find out the truth unless you live there for some time.

 9.Anything special, eh?

 Sometimes, your roommate or owner might add certain extra restrictions or conditions which will be applicable only in special cases.
 Remember Sheldon Cooper from The Big Bang Theory and his special condition in his legendary room-mate agreement that Leonard will take him to CERN Supercollider if he gets a chance?
-Well, that’s bit extreme but a good example of how weird these special conditions can get.
-In a more sane world than Sheldon’s, your roommate may not allow you to smoke within flat or he may be restrictive about bringing your friends for overnight stay or even drinking in the house.
+Well, that’s a bit extreme but a good example of how weird these special conditions can get.
+In a more sane world than Sheldon’s, your roommate may not allow you to smoke within flat or he may be restrictive about bringing your friends for an overnight stay or even drinking in the house.
 Make sure to sort these things out before you sign the lease.

 I am a foodie myself and of course, very choosy about what I eat and how to prepare it.
 So it goes without saying that I like to prepare food myself using my own ingredients.
 Some people may not be so obsessive about their food or the style of cooking.
 But you need to respect each other’s preference.
 Some people may prefer chopping stuff and cleaning dishes as long as they don’t have to cook.
-Some people may not want to share ingredients but may lend hand in cooking.
+Some people may not want to share ingredients but may lend a hand in cooking.

 Hence, it is best to be clear about who is going to do what and in which manner to avoid conflicts later.
 Additionally, once in a while, offer your room-mates something that you bought or something nice that you cooked or give them a helping hand if they need.
-It doesn’t cost a dime to be nice to someone and goes long way to build connections.
+It doesn’t cost a dime to be nice to someone and goes a long way to build connections.

-There are few other things that you may look at such as if the house has covered car park, especially if living in city or if house has central heating or cooling or if the house has security system etc. However, these wont be applicable to everyone or can be tackled easily with other alternatives.
-I hope the above tips will give you pretty solid foundation while searching for shared accommodation.
+There are few other things that you may look at such as if the house has covered car park, especially if living in the city or if the house has central heating or cooling or if the house has security system etc. However, these won’t be applicable to everyone or can be tackled easily with other alternatives.
+I hope the above tips will give you a pretty solid foundation while searching for shared accommodation.
 Good luck and share these tips with others if you like them.